mtytel/vital/README.md

  - Do not create an app and distribute it on the iOS app store.
 The app store is not comptabile with GPLv3 and you'll only get an exception for this if you're paying for a GPLv3 exception for Vital's source (see Code Licensing above).
  - Do not use the name "Vital", "Vital Audio", "Tytel" or "Matt Tytel" for marketing or to name any distribution of binaries built with this source.
 This source code does not give you rights to infringe on trademarks.
  - Do not connect to any web service at https://vital.audio, https://account.vital.audio or https://store.vital.audio from your own builds.
 This is against the terms of using those sites.
+ - Do not distribute the presets that come with the free version of Vital.
+They're under a separate license that does not allow redistribution.